Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 **Usage:** `SetTarget <targetEntityName>`
 A target entity is used for AI-related operations.
 For example, most enemies have `"FrogInst001"` as their target, so they attack Frogger.
 Others, such as Fairy Frogmother face the player by setting their target as `FrogInst001`.

+> [!IMPORTANT]
+> If the `--DisableAI` flag is set, the entity will not pathfind UNLESS the target is a waypoint.

+> [!CAUTION]
+> If the entity has the `--FaceTargetEntity` flag set, it may not be able to move vertically (up/down).

 ### SetAnimationSpeed (Both)
 **Summary:** Sets the animation speed for the script owner.